Hyperthyroidism is a very common

 stressful but the benefits far outweigh the difficult few days and it

-sure beats having to give a pill (methimazole) twice daily which is a
+sure beats having to give a pill (methimazole) twice daily, for the rest

 medication that can have significant side effects and does not address